 Apache Hive Incompatible Changes and Limitations

 CDH 5 includes a new offline tool called schematool; Cloudera recommends you use this tool to upgrade your metastore schema.
-See Upgrade the Metastore Schema for more information.
+See Using the Hive Schema Tool for more information.

-Hive upgrade: Upgrading Hive from CDH 4 to CDH 5, or from an earlier CDH 5.x release to CDH 5.2 or later, requires several manual steps.
+Hive upgrade: Upgrading Hive from an earlier CDH 5.x release to CDH 5.2 or later, requires several manual steps.
 Follow the upgrade guide closely.
 See Upgrading Hive.

 Incompatible changes between CDH 4 and CDH 5: